crazyscot/casparcg-client/README.txt

 Should you need to change the points scores for the convenience buttons, you can find these in rugby.py - look for ScoresByCode near the top.
 You will need to close and reopen the client for the change to take effect.
-(The client does not remember the score when you close it, so write it down first!)
+(Beware, the client does not remember the score if you close and relaunch it!)

 Countdown timer configuration
 -----------------------------